harvardinformatics/biotips/setup-local.md

 Once you have mamba installed, you can load the workshop environment.
 We've created an environment file that contains all the software you'll need for the workshop.
 You can download this file from the link below:

-[Download the environment file by clicking here](https://harvardinformatics.github.io/workshops/2024-spring/biotips/env.yml) or by running the following command in your terminal:
+[Download the environment file by clicking here :octicons-download-24:](https://harvardinformatics.github.io/workshops/2024-spring/biotips/env.yml) or by running the following command in your terminal:

 ```bash
 wget https://harvardinformatics.github.io/workshops/2024-spring/biotips/env.yml